GeZhouyang/GeZhouyang.github.io/_pages/about.md

 ![droplets](images/cover_pic.png "Droplets")
 Droplets in homogeneous shear turbulence.
-This image was produced by Suhas Jain (then PhD student at Stanford) in 2018.
+This image was produced from a high-resolution simulation we did in 2018.